Annie’s tahini goddess dressing, a copycat recipe

 Instructions:

-- If your tahini is not already made from toasted sesame seeds, then you can toast it yourself in a small skillet or pan over low heat until lightly fragrant.
-You’ll probably need to toast a little extra to end up with the 40g needed.
+2. Add the tahini.
+Note: If your tahini is not already made from toasted sesame seeds, then you may want to toast it yourself in a small skillet or pan over low heat until lightly fragrant.
+You’ll probably need to toast a little extra to end up with the 80g needed.
 (Some is always lost to the pan.)
-If you use raw tahini, the dressing will still be good, just not quite as authentic tasting.
+If you use raw tahini, the dressing will still be good, but perhaps not quite as authentic tasting.

 I need to double-check the weight measurements for the soy sauce, the lemon juice, the sesame seeds, and the herbs.